Taxi Drivers - Regulation Part 7, Section 37.1

 - What are the terms of any written lease agreement between the owner/operator or taxi company and the driver;

 - Who controls the taxi licence;

-- Does the driver operate the taxi as his/her own business;
+- Does the driver operate the taxi as their own business;

 - Who controls the availability of work, decides how many taxis are out at any given time and sets the driver’s hours;

-- Is the driver required to drive the taxi during the hours it is assigned to him/her;
+- Is the driver required to drive the taxi during the hours it is assigned to them;

 - Is the driver permitted to hire or employ a replacement driver or sub-lease the taxi to others;